These Vegan Chocolate Chip Scones are delicious flaky British scones made egg-free and dairy-free for a comforting vegan breakfast.

 - Line a baking sheet with parchment paper.

 - After refrigerating, separate each scone and place them 2-3 inches apart on the prepared baking sheet.

 - Brush the top of the scones with 1-2 tablespoons of soy milk.

 - Bake for 20-30 minutes or until golden brown and the edges are dry and hard.

-- Remove from the oven and cool for a few minutes on the baking sheet before transfer to the cooling rack
+- Remove from the oven and cool for a few minutes on the baking sheet before transferring to the cooling rack.

 - Store the scones at room temperature for 2 days, wrapped in a towel or a sealed box.